 Stage 2 of the regulation was finalized by USEPA in 2006, which further controls allowable levels of DBPs in drinking water without compromising disinfection itself.
-A required distribution system evaluation was completed in 2008 and a Stage 2 monitoring plan is being drafted for CDPH review.
-Full Stage 2 compliance is required beginning in 2012.
+A required distribution system evaluation was completed in 2008 and a Stage 2 monitoring plan has been approved by CDPH.
+Full Stage 2 compliance begins in 2012.